 Making an Appointment to Take an Assessment

 Making an appointment for these assessments is easy.
-When scheduling a career advisement appointment, select “Career Planning and Assessment” as the appointment type and indicate which assessment you’d like to take in the appointment confirmation form.
+When scheduling a career advisement appointment, select “Career Planning and Assessment” as the appointment type, select “Emily Seamone” as the counselor, and indicate which assessment you’d like to take in the appointment confirmation form.

 Please note: Students can take the SkillScan without a prior visit to the office.
 The Myers-Briggs Type Indicator and the Strong Interest Inventory (usually taken together) and CliftonStrengths require a prior visit to the office.